johbenrivcar/setedious/README.md

 The above js statement will execute the SQL, and return the recordsets back to the callback. _By convention_ if an error has occurred in execution of the SQL, then a dataset "errors" is included in the returned recordsets.

+* Important notes
-* Note that there may be both an _errors_ data set and also other recordsets returned as a result of a single call.
+** There may be both an _errors_ data set and also other recordsets returned as a result of a single call.
-* Note that SQL errors such as invalid syntax will be returned in the _errors_ dataset, **not** by a thrown error.
+** SQL errors such as invalid syntax will be returned in the _errors_ dataset, **not** by a thrown error.
-* Note that multiple errors may be returned as the result of a single call, in which case the _errors_ data set will contain multiple rows.
+** Multiple errors may be returned as the result of a single call to execSQL, in which case the _errors_ data set will contain multiple rows.

 ### setName column in SQL statements
 To correctly allocate returned data rows to a named dataSet, the first column of all records in a result set must be named **setName** and be set to the string name of the dataset: